JohnEarnest/ok/docs/Fromk5Tok6.md

 	"ABCBBDA"^"BA"
 	"CD"

-Each Pair Base Cases (<font color="red">Todo</font>)
+Each-Pair Base Cases (<font color="red">Todo</font>)
 --------------------
+In k2, each-pair began pairing up with the second element of a list, producing `(#a)-1` results:

+	  ,':1 2 3
+	(2 1
+	 3 2)

-k5 used a type-appropriate null value for the initial pairing in each-pair:
+k5 supplied a type-appropriate null value for the initial pairing:

 	 ,':1 2 3
 	(1 0N;2 1;3 2)